-15 October 2016 update: The long-delayed TAPI pipeline project is in the final stages of financing, and investor roadshows are due to be held in November, Mobin Saulat, head of Pakistan’s state-owned Inter State Gas Systems (ISGS), told Reuters.
+15 Oct: The long-delayed TAPI pipeline project is in the final stages of financing, and investor roadshows are due to be held in November, Mobin Saulat, head of Pakistan’s state-owned Inter State Gas Systems (ISGS), told Reuters.

 Originating at the giant Galkynysh gas field in Turkmenistan, the $10 billion TAPI pipeline, which involves the four countries’ own energy companies, would carry 33 billion cubic metres (bcm) of gas a year.